Skip to main content

 - NetworkType.WIFI

 withUpdateIntervalTranslations update interval in seconds.
 The minimum and the default value is 15 minutes.
-Translations will be updated every defined time interval once per application loadwithUpdateInterval(900)
+Visit the Cache page for more detailswithUpdateInterval(900)

 Tips and tricks